 “I think it’s trying to catch us in a tractor beam,” Cygnus offered, hanging on for dear life.

-“Are fucked then?” he asked, remembering all the sci-fi he’d watched.
-“Or are we out of range, maybe?”
+“Are we fucked then?” he asked, remembering all the sci-fi he’d watched.
+“Or can we get out of range, maybe?”

-“Probably not if we’re feeling that kind of resonance,” she stated.
-“My guess is the Skipper’s tractor beams are on the fritz.”
+“Probably not if we’re feeling this kind of resonance,” she stated.
+“My guess is The Transient Void’s tractor beams aren’t at 100%.”